Embracing Intentions and Reflections: A Guide for Parents of Teens and Young Adults

 Evening reflections help you:

 Reflection isn’t indulgent.
-It’s evidence-based emotional integration, how the brain learns and recalibrates.
+It’s evidence-based emotional integration, a way the brain learns and recalibrates.

 Why This Matters for Parents in Hard Seasons